Our School Council

 School Council are the voice of St Paul’s pupils and are pro-active in bringing about change.

-So what have we been doing this year?
+So what did we do last year?

 We have worked really hard in planning and supporting our school’s very successful Anti-Bullying Week.
 We discussed how we wanted it to work and what messages we felt were important.
 We helped lead the opening assembly and introduced the school to the theme; Change Starts With Us.
 During the week we were supported by Mrs Nugent and sold wristbands, at break-time to raise money for The Anti-Bullying Alliance Charity.

 Anti Bullying Videos Please click links below to see the video

 Anti-Bullying Week 2019: Change Starts With Us - primary school film

 Bully’s Paradise by the Firehorse Theatre Company was enjoyed by all of our school and really helped us to understand the impact that bullying can have.
 Here are just a few of the things children had to say about it.